Aeronbroker/NECIoTKnowledge/README.txt

 (included in \SemantixEngine\NGSI_Sparql_Examples folder) 6- (Optional) Open SystemParameters.txt file and set the configurations as you wish 7- Clean and install Semantix Engine with Maven
-8- Run it as a SpringBoot app
+8- Run it as a SpringBoot app (mvn spring-boot:run)
 9- Check the ExampleQueries.txt file to try sample HTTP queries